MTEL General Curriculum Test

 - Create a study guide for yourself.
 The General Curriculum test objectives are available online.
 These objectives give you a great framework to build your study guide around.
 We encourage you to purchase a binder and divider tabs.
 Each divider tab should represent one objective.
 The contents within each section should answer to the terms outlined in an objective area.
 Setting up a binder like this may take some time, but with advanced planning will be well worth it!

-- The General Curriculum practice test.
-Full scale test will be offered soon on the Massachusetts Test for Educator Licensure web site.
+- The General Curriculum practice test on the Massachusetts Test for Educator Licensure web site.
 This is the closest thing to the MTEL and should be at the top of the list for everyone who is preparing for this exam.

 - Arizona's Elementary Education exam